kalebers/Data_Streams_Parametric_T-SNE/README.md

 # Parametric t-SNE
 ----------
-This research was conducted by the students André de Macedo Wlodkowski @andrewlod and Kalebe Rodrigues Szlachta @kalebers, mentored by professor Jean Paul Barddal @jpbarddal at Pontifical Catholic University of Paraná for the Computer Science graduation final project.
+This research was conducted by the students André de Macedo Wlodkovski @andrewlod and Kalebe Rodrigues Szlachta @kalebers, mentored by professor Jean Paul Barddal @jpbarddal at Pontifical Catholic University of Paraná for the Computer Science graduation final project.

 ENGLISH: Archives referring to the prototype are inside the folder parametric-tsne-keras.
 To execute, it's necessary to follow the software requirements presented on chapter 4 of the artefact.